World of Warcraft Classic: Season of Discovery

+Phase 7 of Discovery introduced the Naxxramas raid, along with the Scourge Invasion event.
+The Karazhan Crypts, an unfinished area in Deadwind Pass, was introduced as a new 5-player dungeon featuring new quests and items.
+This was originally planned as the final full patch of the seasonal server, but more content was released following community feedback.

+Phase 8 of Discovery introduced the first all-new raid: the Scarlet Enclave.
+This phase also added New Avalon, the first new zone added to the Classic world, along with new quests and supporting content.
+The developer team confirmed that this would be the final content added to Season of Discovery.

 Reception

 PC Gamer scored Classic an 80 out of 100 and wrote, "WoW Classic is more than just a new version of an iconic game, it feels like a window to a time where interacting with people online still felt novel and exciting."
 Polygon praised the difficulty of Classic and its overall design to nurture "social connections" in comparison to its modern counterpart, calling it a "faithful snapshot of a moment in time".

 Since launch, Blizzard has faced some criticism from players for their use of layering technology for the Classic servers.
 In addition to splitting the communities within each unique realm, players were found to be using the "layers" to exploit the in-game economy.
 However, as of October 10, 2019, most realms are down to a single layer, with only the highest population servers still utilizing additional layers.

 The game won the award for "PC Game of the Year" at the 2019 Golden Joystick Awards, and was nominated for "Game, Classic Revival" at the NAVGTR Awards.